Cristian Fabbiani

-Cristian Gastón Fabbiani (born 3 September 1983 in Ciudad Evita), also known as El Ogro, is an Argentine former professional footballer and current manager.
+Cristian Gastón Fabbiani (born 3 September 1983), also known as El Ogro, is an Argentine former professional footballer.

 Playing career

-Lanús and loans
+Lanús and Palestino

-Fabbiani was born on 3 September 1983 in Ciudad Evita, Argentina and he comes from a family of footballers, having 13 relatives from his father's side of the family who were professional footballers, including an uncle who played for Chile's national team, Óscar Fabbiani.
-He made his debut in the Argentine Primera División, playing for Lanús on 3 March 2002 when coach Carlos Aimar sent him on the field at half-time to replace Santiago Hoyos in a 1–1 draw against Estudiantes.
-He was used rarely in his first years spent at Lanus, being loaned at Chilean Primera División side, Palestino where he started to show an appetite for goal.
-During his period spent in Chile with Palestino, he was nicknamed El Ogro (The Ogre) which was a reference to a goal celebration he used to make using a Shrek mask.
+Fabbiani was born on 3 September 1983 in Ciudad Evita, Argentina.
+He comes from a family of footballers, with 13 professional footballers on his father's side, including his uncle Óscar Fabbiani, who played for Chile's national team.
+On 3 March 2002, he made his debut in the Argentine Primera División, playing for Lanús when coach Carlos Aimar sent him at half-time to replace Santiago Hoyos in a 1–1 draw against Estudiantes.
+He was used rarely in his first years at Lanus, being loaned to Chilean Primera División side, Palestino, where he began to demonstrate a keen appetite for scoring goals.
+During his period spent in Chile with Palestino, he was nicknamed El Ogro (The Ogre) which was a reference to a goal celebration he performed with a Shrek mask.

+Lanús and Beitar Jerusalem

-At the beginning of 2005, he returned at Lanús, starting to show an appetite for goals by scoring one in his first match upon his return, a 2–2 draw against Boca Juniors, continuing to score a week later in a 3–0 home win over Gimnasia La Plata, by the end of the season netting two doubles, the first in a 2–0 win over Argentinos Juniors and the second in 6–0 success against Almagro.
-Fabbiani started the following season by receiving a red card in the third round in a 1–1 draw against Boca Juniors but scored four goals by the end of the first half, one in a 3–1 victory over Colón, a brace in a 2–1 win against Arsenal de Sarandí and a goal in a 2–2 draw against Estudiantes de La Plata.
-In the second half of the season, he scored another four goals in four victories against Rosario Central, Tiro Federal, River Plate and Newell's Old Boys but also received a red card in the game with the latter and another one with Estudiantes.
-He started the 2006–07 season at Lanús but after four games of which one was a 2–0 win over Vélez Sarsfield in the 2006 Copa Sudamericana, he went on loan to Israeli Premier League side, Beitar Jerusalem where he worked with coach Luis Fernandez, playing six league games without scoring, returning for the second half to Lanús but Beitar managed to win the title without him.
-On 4 March 2007, Fabbiani scored his last goal for Lanús when he closed the score in a 3–2 away victory against Rosario Central.
+At the beginning of 2005, Fabbiani returned to Lanús, scoring one goal in his first match upon his return, a 2–2 draw against Boca Juniors.
+He continued to score a week later in a 3–0 home win over Gimnasia La Plata, and netted two doubles until the end of the season, with the first in a 2–0 win over Argentinos Juniors and the second in 6–0 success against Almagro.
+Fabbiani started the following season by receiving a red card in the third round in a 1–1 draw against Boca Juniors.
+Subsequently, he scored four goals by the end of the first half of the season, one in a 3–1 victory over Colón, a brace in a 2–1 win against Arsenal de Sarandí and a goal in a 2–2 draw against Estudiantes de La Plata.
+In the second half of the season, he scored another four goals in four victories over Rosario Central, Tiro Federal, River Plate and Newell's Old Boys, but also received a red card in the game against the latter and a second one against Estudiantes.
+Fabbiani started the 2006–07 season at Lanús, but after four games of which one was a 2–0 win over Vélez Sarsfield in the 2006 Copa Sudamericana, he went on loan to Israeli Premier League side, Beitar Jerusalem.
+There, he worked with coach Luis Fernandez, playing six league games without scoring, returning to Lanús for the second half of the season, but Beitar managed to win the title without him.
+On 4 March 2007, Fabbiani scored his last goal for Lanús when he closed the scoring in a 3–2 away victory against Rosario Central.